timvanderzee/human-walking-biomechanics/1. Selection/README.md

 This script loads the pX_AllStridesData.mat file and allows the user to select a different 5 strides for further analysis.
 The indices defining the new interval are saved in 5steps_heelstrikes.mat.

 ## process_5steps.m ##
-This script loads the pX_AllStridesData.mat file and the 5steps_heelstrikes.mat file to create files containing only the 5 strides of good quality data, called ' pX_5StridesData.mat
+This script loads the pX_AllStridesData.mat file and the 5steps_heelstrikes.mat file to create files containing only the 5 strides of good quality data, called pX_5StridesData.mat

 ## compare_versions.m ##
 The pX_5StridesData.mat file depends on the chosen interval.
 The user may yield different versions of 5 strides files.
-The compare_version.m script facilitates comparing such versions.
+The compare_versions.m script facilitates comparing such versions.